ghiscoding/aurelia-slickgrid/packages/aurelia-slickgrid/README.md

 ## License
 [MIT License](LICENSE)

-### Like it? :star: it
+### Like it? ⭐ it
 You like and use **Aurelia-Slickgrid**?
-Be sure to upvote :star: and feel free to contribute. :construction_worker:
+Be sure to upvote ⭐ and feel free to contribute. :construction_worker:

 #### Like my work?
-You could :star: the lib and maybe support me with cafeine :coffee:.
+You could ⭐ the lib and maybe support me with cafeine ☕.
 Thanks.

 <a href='https://ko-fi.com/ghiscoding' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />